Proctux/react-redux/README.md

 In order to customize the webpack, a script was added to listen and modify the original webpack configuration files.
 This is possible due to the library [Rewire](https://github.com/jhnns/rewire).
 The file responsible for this is located [here](scripts/customized-config.js)

+### NVM

+The _.nvmrc_ file helps us to run the project with the correct node version.
+If you are not familiar with NVM usage, you can check it [here](https://coda.io/d/Chapter-Frontend_dPmePxjVB5S/Style-Guide_su751#_luWDD)

 ### Used Libraries

 #### React